Non-office jobs are very advantageous, as you do not have to go to a particular place every day to work.

 They wish there was some sort of non-office jobs they could switch over to.

-Due to this, it’s important that you find something you love, enjoy or are at least passionate about.
+Due to this, you must choose a career path, you enjoy, or are at least passionate about.

 You can’t spend your time doing something that you hate.
 It will kill you slowly.